onelogin/terraform-provider-onelogin/CONTRIBUTING.md

 1. Go to the [Releases page](../../releases) in GitHub
 2. Click **"Draft a new release"**
-3. Click **"Choose a tag"** and create a new tag following semantic versioning (e.g., `v0.14.0`)
+3. Click **"Choose a tag"** and give the new tag a name, following semantic versioning (e.g., `v0.14.0`).
+Naming it here does not create it — GitHub creates the tag when the release is published.
 4. Set the release title and description (you can use "Generate release notes" for automatic changelog)
-5. **Save it as a draft while you write the notes.** A draft creates no tag and starts nothing, so there is no rush and no half-finished release visible to anyone.
+5. **Save it as a draft while you write the notes.** A draft creates nothing and starts nothing, so there is no rush and no half-finished release on display.
 6. Click **"Publish release"** when the notes are ready

 Publishing starts the Release workflow, which builds the binaries with GoReleaser,